 How has COVID-19 affected OPT occupations?

-OPT participants can work in any field directly related to their major, but as the list of employers makes clear, they overwhelmingly work in technology and computer professions.
-As Stuart Anderson first noticed, computer occupations have almost entirely remained unscathed by the recent economic downturn.
-As of mid‐April, the unemployment rate had actually declined slightly since January.
+As Stuart Anderson first noticed, the computer jobs that are the most common jobs among OPT students have remained entirely unscathed by the recent economic downturn.
+The unemployment rate for computer had actually declined since January (Figure 4).
 Anderson comments that this positive employment situation “makes citing unemployment in these occupations as a reason for new restrictions on H-1B visas and international students on OPT more dubious.”
+The downward trend continued in May.

 What does research say about OPT?